open-telemetry/opentelemetry-go-contrib/instrumentation/README.md

 - `go.opentelemetry.io/contrib/instrumentation/gopkg.in/macaron.v1/otelmacaron`
 - `go.opentelemetry.io/contrib/instrumentation/database/sql/otelsql`

-The following packages are an exception to this rule do exist as they doe not instrument a Go package:
+The following packages are an exception to this rule as they do not instrument a Go package:

 - [host](./host)
 - [runtime](./runtime)